- There's an immediate cost to cashing out a 401(k): federal and state income tax, and for those younger than 59½, a 10%

-All too often, people make a critical mistake when it comes to managing their 401(k) savings: They cash out prematurely.
-Recent data compiled by Fidelity notes that one in three 401(k) participants has cashed out of his or her plan, often when changing jobs.
+All too often, people make that painful mistake when managing their 401(k) savings—they cash out.
+Fidelity data finds that one in three 401(k) investors has cashed out of his or her plan before reaching age 59½, often when changing jobs.

-For many, cashing out a 401(k) is a relatively easy way to solve a short-term cash crunch, whether it’s due to temporary cash-flow problems created by the loss of a job, or simply paying down a credit card or covering an emergency home repair.
-But while liquidating your 401(k) may not seem like a big deal, especially if you have a small balance over a long period of time, the consequences of cashing out can be devastating to the average investor.
+For many, cashing out a 401(k) seems like a relatively easy way to solve a short-term cash crunch, whether it's due to temporary cash-flow problems created by the loss of a job, or simply paying down a credit card or covering an emergency home repair.
+But while doing so may not seem like a big deal, especially if you have a small balance, over a long period of time, the consequences of cashing out can be significant.

-Younger investors who cash out miss out on that opportunity, setting their retirement savings back considerably.
-The average balance that people in their 20s, 30s, and 40s are cashing out is $14,300, according to a recent Fidelity study on 401(k) participants.
+Younger investors who cash out lose that opportunity, potentially setting their retirement savings back considerably.
+The average cash-out amount for those changing jobs under age 40 is $14,300, according to a Fidelity study on 401(k) participants.

-Older investors who choose to cash out may be taking away a key part of their retirement income picture.
-The older a participant is when withdrawing assets—and therefore subjecting those assets to taxes and potential penalties—the less likely it may be to generate a sustainable income in a retirement that could last 25 years or more.
+Older 401(k) investors who choose to cash out may be eliminating a key part of their retirement income picture.
+The older a 401(k) investor is when withdrawing assets—and therefore subjecting those assets to taxes and potential penalties—the less likely he or she may be to generate a sustainable income in a retirement that could last 25 years or more.
 Older investors may have higher balances with larger tax liabilities, plus they may have fewer years to recover their savings before retirement.

 If you've run into financial trouble and need money, and have no other recourse, consider taking a loan from your 401(k) if your plan allows it.
 A 401(k) loan will let you pay yourself back with interest, plus you get to avoid paying taxes and penalties.

 If you're able to keep up your saving while you pay the loan back, the impact on your retirement may be relatively minimal—especially compared to cashing out.